StefanieWURA/StefanieWURA/README.md

 - 👋 Hi, I’m @StefanieWURA
-- 👀 I’m interested in Recruiting technical talents like Software, Embedded and Hardware Experts, fairtrade biological coffee and sports
+- 👀 I’m interested in recruiting technical talents like Software, Embedded and Hardware Experts, fairtrade biological coffee and sports
 - 🌱 I’m currently learning website development
 - 💞️ I’m looking to collaborate on recruiting
 - 📫 How to reach me stefanie.wuchrer@wuraventa.com